-Set up the voting equipment

-Poll pads

-Confirm that the correct poll pads that the head judge picked up are assigned to the correct polling place.
-Poll pads can be reassigned to your precinct if incorrect.
-The assistant head judge and poll pad judges should set up the poll pads and wi-fi device immediately.
+Head judges will pick up the poll pads before Election Day.
+Confirm that the poll pads that the judges picked up are assigned to the correct polling place.
+The poll pad judges should set up the poll pads and the assistant head judge should set up the wi-fi device immediately.